 Alright, so here we experience the same problem as Lesson 1.
 Of course you'd like to get hired.
 But saying "I don't know a whole lot about recording right now," coupled with "aspiring to be a musician," just tells me you're not exactly sure why you're emailing me.

-LESSON #2 - INTERNSHIPS ARE FOR PEOPLE ASPIRING TO BE ENGINEERS, WHO ALREADY KNOW THINGS ABOUT RECORDING.
+LESSON #2 - STUDIO INTERNSHIPS ARE FOR PEOPLE ASPIRING TO BE ENGINEERS, WHO ALREADY KNOW THINGS ABOUT RECORDING.
 Why would I hire someone that admits to me "I don't know a whole lot about recording" and who is aspiring to "be a musician"?
-Sure, I'm a musician, and sure, I don't expect you to be an expert, but come on, don't just say it outright.
+Sure, I'm a musician, and sure, I don't expect you to be an expert engineer by any means, but come on, don't just say it outright.
 For example, why would an accounting firm hire someone that says "Hi, my name is XYZ, I am aspiring to be a stock broker.
 I don't know a lot about accounting right now, but I'd love to work alongside someone with a lot of experience."
 That is how this email reads to me.
 Stock brokers and accountants both work with money...but they're very different jobs, just like being a musician and being an engineer are very different jobs.
+Again, I'm not hiring people out of the goodness of my heart to help them "break into the industry."
+I'm hiring someone because I need help.

 Do I really need to explain this one?
 How can you possibly expect to get a job sending emails like this?
 In my opinion, the way you speak, email, text, etc., shows a lot about your character.
 If you can't take an extra sixty seconds to capitalize letters, use proper punctuation, and make coherent sentences, why would I trust you to handle a $4000 microphone?
 Oh yeah, I wouldn't.
 I don't even respond to emails like this.